Pros / Design & Print Business Edition lets you create tables within the program.

 Design & Print Business Edition is basic desktop publishing software that features a fraction of the templates and art assets offered by competing software.
 And most of those offerings are of questionable quality.
 Although this is the business edition, only a few of the templates are applicable to the office – you won't find templates for business cards, invoices or resumes here.

 This desktop publisher doesn't have tools to edit vector graphics or correct photo errors, nor does it let you flow the content of one text box into another, which makes it difficult to use as a tool for crafting newsletters.
 It’s quite lacking in layout and publishing tools generally.
 You can convert your finished designs to PDF, but you can’t import documents or images from such universal programs as Microsoft Word or Photoshop.
 Design & Print is the most limited desktop publishing application we reviewed.
+If you're looking for a software that provides decent layout tools, you might want to consider Microsoft Publisher.

-That doesn't mean this application is without its redeeming qualities.
+Design & Print has some redeeming qualities.
 It comes with 1,000 new fonts you can add to your collection and use, not just in Design & Print, but in any program installed on your computer.
 It lets you apply formatting styles to text so you can change the look of an entire document with a couple clicks.
 Perhaps the most useful feature is it lets you create tables directly within the program – a feature some of the best publishing programs can't boast.

 But though Design & Print gets some things right, it is lacking in too many areas.
 Another example is custom guides.
 These are snapping lines you can place anywhere on a page and use to align objects.
 Although almost every desktop publishing program has this feature, Design & Print doesn't.
 Nor does it support master pages, which gives a cohesive design and flow to a multipage document – useful for handling page numbers, headers and footers.